 Silicone based products are often used to protect your hair from heat styling such as straightening irons or hair dryer styling.

 They are very difficult to remove and cannot be removed by ordinary shampoo.
-You need to use a special product, either a chemical based clarifying shampoo which can buy from a high street store or Logona Colour Plus Cleanser.
-Styling products from Suvarna are not silicone based.
+You need to use a special product, like It's Pure Pre-Colour Clarifying Treatment.
+Styling products sold on Suvarna are not silicone based.

 8. Make sure your hair is thoroughly saturated with colour during application

 9. To achieve a stronger colour leave the product on for a longer time up to them maximum allowed for the product.

 10. If the colour is still not dark enough you can apply a 2nd coat either all over your hair or if there are patches of hair that are not coloured dark enough you could put the colour on again just in those areas without putting it all over your hair.

 Please note that if you repeatedly put layers of colour on all over your hair it may build up too much colour on the ends of your hair and make them too dark.

 11. If your hair is proving to be difficult to dye with indigo one thing you can try is applying heat whilst the paste is on your hair as this may help the indigo bond with your hair.